 *For the observant amongst you, there are 13 tribes in the diagram, when you count them all up!
 However, there wasn’t a tribe called “Joseph.”
 His tribe was represented by his 2 sons, called Ephraim & Manasseh.

-Click here to read the article which describes how I designed the 12 tribal banners.
+Follow this link to read the BC Encyclopaedia article which describes how I designed the clothing of the 12 sons of Jacob: